spark2k06/PCXT_Xilinx_Spartan_6/README.md

 * XTIDE support
 * Mouse support into COM1 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder)

-Note: On LX9 models, it is possible to disable the mouse and add Adlib, it would be necessary to resynthesise to get the binary, see Developers section.
+Note: On LX9 models, it is possible to remove the mouse and add Adlib, it would be necessary to resynthesise to get the binary, see Developers section.

 ## To-do list and challenges